stephenvanwingerden/hotchocolate/website/src/docs/hotchocolate/v10/schema/extending-types.md

 title: Custom Base Classes
 ---

-Hot Chocolate is built with extensibility in mind and allows you to customize exiting type base classes and the descriptors.
+Hot Chocolate is built with extensibility in mind and allows you to customize existing type base classes and the descriptors.

 # Introduction